mattwalters/nantucket/README.md

 create reasonably coherent and interesting poems.
 The next proposols are ordered by how complex I think they would be to implement.

 1. My first observation from using the prototype is that an extremely esoteric word is as likely to be included as very common words.
-If it is true that 80% of language is spoken using only 20% of the lexicon.
-As it stands now, the probability distribution over the words in the cmu dictionary is uniform.
-We can use a large data set (maybe from the nltk corpus) to find a ground truth of word frequency.
+It is said that 80% of language is spoken using only 20% of the lexicon.
+As it stands now, the probability distribution over the words in the cmu dictionary is uniform and does not reflect the actual distribution of word frequency.
+We can use a large data set (maybe from the nltk corpus) to find ground truth of word frequency.

 2. We can also look at the probability of a word following another word.
 Again using a large data set we can construct a graph where nodes are words and weighted edges indicate the probability of the two words occuring next to each other.